pelle7/odroid-go-spectrum-emulator/README.md

 https://forum.odroid.com/viewtopic.php?f=158&t=31513

 2) While you have the SD card out of the ODROID, make a new directory /roms/spectrum on the card and copy your snapshot files (SNA or Z80) in here.
 Using subdirectories is fine.
+Also, copy the empty file 'go.spectrum' into this directory.
+(This allows the emulator to launch from the menu)

 3) Switch off ORDOID-GO, hold down 'B' button and switch back on, keep  B button pressed for 5 seconds.
 If nothing happens you need to update the bootloader - see 1).